adrelanos/aeternity-wiki/Aeternity-Technology.md

 <strong class="d-block">AE TOKEN</strong>

 <small>Aeons (AE) are the access tokens to the æternity network and act as a unit of account for the resources (Space and computation time) spent on æternity.
-Furthermore, æons are the energy for any application implemented on the platform.
+Furthermore, aeons are the energy for any application implemented on the platform.
 The initial amount of AE for the genesis block will be determined by a verifiable smart contract on Ethereum.</small>
 </td>
 </tr>